 Independent Living?
 You Can Depend on It!

 If a “regular” apartment or condo comes with most maintenance included, what are the benefits with going the independent living route?
 For one, an independent living community offers much more than maintenance.
 Most offer a range of built-in resources, including common recreation areas, planned activities both onsite and off, and, probably most importantly, dining.
 These communities are not “nursing homes.”
-They are apartments that offer everything you want from independent living–your own schedule and daily choices–without the added time and expense of cooking, planning events, and finding places to meet up with friends.
+They are apartments or villas that offer everything you want from independent living–your own schedule and daily choices–without the added time and expense of cooking, planning events, and finding places to meet up with friends.
 It’s the best of both worlds.

 Looking Ahead to the Next Step

 After downsizing, what’s next?
 It may seem a little overkill to plan two steps ahead, but it’s actually a very smart strategy.
 When you downsize to an apartment or condo after retirement, you’ll probably be fit and active for awhile.
 However, years down the road, you and/or your spouse may find yourself facing more challenges with your energy and health.
 What was once your convenient downsized space can suddenly present some complications.
 Are you dealing with stairs, or having trouble in the kitchen?
 What if you need some occasional help?
-With an independent living community as your resource, you can maintain a comfortable and secure quality of life without having to move multiple times.
+With an independent living or villa living community as your resource, you can maintain a comfortable and secure quality of life without having to move multiple times.
 Communities designed around “aging in place” help their residents thrive throughout shifting phases of life, offering assistance and medical care as needed in the comforts of a familiar place: home.

 When considering costs, both financial and emotional, think about what you need now but also what you may need down the road as you age.